I’ve been learning SEO (search engine optimization) for a while.

 I permitted myself to start over.

-I took an SEO course (Hubspot academy) started this blog, and began to implement what I’ve learned.
+I took an SEO course (Hubspot Academy), started this blog, and began implementing what I learned.

 So, here I am.

 This blog has 50 blog posts so far.
-The result hasn’t been great, but I am seeing progress which is all that’s important at the moment.
+The result hasn’t been great, but I am seeing progress, which is all that’s important now.

 Everything I am sharing comes from starting and quitting and then starting over.